fenixpapu/rust-in-action-code-exmaples/README.md

 - To install cargo doc locally( sometime helpful).
 Run command `cargo doc` and `cargo doc --open` to open in web browser.
 Or Rust doc with `rustup doc`.

 - By convention, global variables use `ALL CAPS`.

+- Four general strategies can help with ownership issues:
+  - Use references where full ownership is not required:
+    - For read-only use `&T` for read-write use `&mut T`.
+  - Duplicate the value.
+  - Refactor code to reduce the number of long-lived objects.
+  - Wrap your data in a type designed to assist with movement issues.